NULabNortheastern/digitalassignmentshowcase/survey design/intro_to_writing_survey_design_spring22_lerner/README.md

-# Introduction to KnightLab StoryMaps
+# Survey Design with Qualtrics
-This module will introduce students to go over components of storytelling and how these components may be integrated in maps.
+This module will introduce students to the essential components of survey design utilizing Qualtrics software.

 ## Individual Class Info
-HUSV 2401: Food Justice & Community Development
+ENGL1410: Intro to Writing Research
 <br>
-Becca Berkey
+Neal Lerney
 <br>
-Fall 2021
+Fspring 2022
 <br>
-Sep.
-20, 11:45 AM
+Feb.
+18, 11:45 AM
 <br>

 ## Summary of Module
-This workshop will teach students how to use Knight Lab’s StoryMaps web-browser application by providing step-by-step instructions, a sample map, and sample data for students to use to practice building their own maps.
+This workshop will teach students how to use Qualtrics software and design effective survey question by providing step-by-step instructions, a sample survey, and examples of common mistakes survey makers usually make when crafting new surveys.
 <br>
 <br>

 ## Learning Goals
-Understand components for compelling storytelling
+Understand components for informative surveys
 <br>
-Understanding the particular choices made when building a map
+Understanding the particular choices made when crafting survey questions
 <br>
-Understanding how to collect data for mapping
+Understanding how to program survey questions in Qualtrics
 <br>
-Understanding KnightLab StoryMap’s interface and where it gathers its information
+Understanding Qualtrics' interface
 <br>
 <br>